anuhyasurakanti/UMBC-DATA606-Capstone/docs/Report.md

 [Link to dataset](https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images/data)
 The data is obtained from the source Kaggle.
 - **Data Size:** 46.7MB
 - **Data Shape:** The images are divided into train, test and validation sets.
-All images in the dataset are preprocessed and resized to a resolution of 256 x 256 image of a human face which is either real or fake.There are 610 training images with 900 validation images and 2410 test samples.
-There are two classes, Fake and Real.
+- All images in the dataset are preprocessed and resized to a resolution of 256 x 256 image of a human face which is either real or fake.
+- There are 610 training images with 900 validation images and 2410 test samples.
+- There are two classes, Fake and Real.

 # Machine Learning Models
 The main aim of the project is to apply the following models on the above dataset and evaluate the accuracy of each model on validation and test datasets and observe which model is best fit for the dataset.